 The purpose of this study by Hue at al. (1998) was to see if any differences existed in the 10k run immediately following a 40K cycle (Olympic distance triathlon) compared with 10k running alone.
 A group of male triathletes completed two testing sessions on two different days:

-Cardiorespiratory data was collected during both runs and stride length and frequency were analysed using videotape.
-The researchers found that for run (1), the oxygen cost was greater (51.7 ml/kg/min vs. 48.3 ml/kg/min), heart rate was higher (175 vs. 168) as was ventilation rate (55.8 vs. 49 breaths/min).
+Cardiorespiratory data was collected during both runs and stride length and frequency was analysed using videotape.
+The researchers found that for a run (1), the oxygen cost was greater (51.7 ml/kg/min vs. 48.3 ml/kg/min), heart rate was higher (175 vs. 168) as was ventilation rate (55.8 vs. 49 breaths/min).

 This research supports the practice of combining cycling and running in the same training session, as the transition between bike and run seems to alter the physiological stress of running.